Online Orthogonal Matching Pursuit: Theoretical Guarantees and Computational Complexity Analysis

-See Appendix~\ref{sec:compare_comp} for a proof of the results above.
-Thus, in a typical scenario of coefficient decay($\gamma>0$), OOMP reduces the complexity of OMP by a large factor (observe that the worst case in this scenario is $\gamma=0$, i.e. when all coefficients all are of the same order, which is not the typical case in practice). \item {\bf Prior knowledge.} OMP necessitates a prior knowledge on $\min\left \lbrace \beta^*_i; \beta^*_i \neq 0 \right \rbrace$, in addition to the parameters $\rho$ and $\mu_{S^{*}}$ in order to use a sufficient number of data points for total support recovery.
-OOMP, on the other hand, only requires knowledge about the parameters $\rho$ and $\mu_{S^{*}}$ and a bound on $\norm{x}_{\infty}$ (recall that $L\leq \norm{x}_{\infty}$). \item A prior knowledge about $s^*$ is not necessary for OOMP (nor for the OMP as in Algorithm~\ref{algo:omp}).
-In fact, once the support is recovered, OOMP alternates between calls of \tryselectproc where it tries to select a new feature in vain, and calls to \optimproc where it sharpens its estimate of the coefficients $\beta^*_i$. \end{itemize}
+where $\kappa$ is a constant depending only on $\rho, L, M$ and $\mu$.
+See section~\ref{sec:comp_compare} for a proof of the results above.
+Thus, in a typical scenario of coefficient decay ($\gamma>0$), OOMP reduces the complexity of OMP by a large factor (observe that the worst case in this scenario is $\gamma=0$, i.e. when all coefficients all are of the same order, which is not the typical case in practice).